boltops-tools/ufo-docs/_docs/contributing.md

 ## Proposing updates to the documentation

-We want the Ufo documentation to be the best it can be.
+We want the UFO documentation to be the best it can be.
 We've open-sourced our docs, and we welcome any pull requests if you find it lacking.

 ### How to submit changes